lexiforest/curl-impersonate/docs/api.rst

   Command line: no direct equivalent.

 ``CURLOPT_HTTPHEADER_ORDER`` (string)
-  Comma-separated order for normal HTTP headers.
+  Comma-separated order for normal HTTP headers. e.g. ``Host,User-Agent,Cookie``.
+This is particularly useful for impersonating the http/1.1 behavior.
   Command line: ``--http-header-order <headers>``.

 ``CURLOPT_FORM_BOUNDARY`` (string)
   Sets the multipart ``form-data`` boundary style.
+Possible values: ``webkit``, for webkit and blink based browsers, e.g. Safari and Chrome. ``firefox``, for Gecko based browsers, e.g. Firefox.
   Command line: no direct equivalent.

 TLS
 ---

 ``CURLOPT_SSL_SIG_HASH_ALGS`` (string)
   Sets the TLS signature hash algorithms.
-The patch notes that upstream curl later implemented a similar option as option 328, but curl-impersonate keeps this name for compatibility.
+Note that upstream curl later implemented a similar option as option 328, but curl-impersonate keeps this name for compatibility.
 See RFC 5246 section 7.4.1.4.1.
   Command line: ``--signature-hashes <algorithm list>``.

 ``CURLOPT_SSL_ENABLE_ALPS`` (long)
   Enables or disables ALPS in TLS.
-The patch notes that ALPS support here is minimal and is intended only to make the TLS ClientHello match browser behavior.
+Note that recent versions of Chrome started using a new ID for ALPS.
   Command line: ``--alps``.

 ``CURLOPT_SSL_CERT_COMPRESSION`` (string)
   Comma-separated list of certificate compression algorithms to advertise in the TLS ClientHello.
-Supported values are ``zlib`` and ``brotli``.
+Supported values are ``zlib`` and ``brotli`` and ``zstd``.
 See RFC 8879.
   Command line: ``--cert-compression <algorithm list>``.

 ``CURLOPT_SSL_ENABLE_TICKET`` (long)